cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 3 - Merge PSR into Edge/001_merge_psr_into_edge.md

 - Query Edge Alpha db
 - Replicate in Omega

-# Patient Self Report Code Merge & Services Adaptation
+# Code Merge

-After the Patient Self Report database is migrated to Edge, we can start moving code.
-This is the proposed order to do this:
+After the Patient Self Report database is migrated to Edge, we can start moving code in.
+This is the proposed order to do so:

 - models
 - routes